-For example, in a 1:1 call with a bot, as the user speaks, the bot will receive 50 audio frames per second, with each frame containing 20 milliseconds (ms) of audio.
+For example, in a 1:1 call with a bot, as the user speaks, the bot receives 50 audio frames per second, with each frame containing 20 milliseconds (ms) of audio.
 An application-hosted media bot can perform real-time speech recognition as the audio frames are received, rather than having to wait for a recording after the user has stopped speaking.
 The bot can also send and receive high-definition-resolution video, including video-based screen sharing content.

 Frames and frame rate

-There are several formats supported for video.
+In video format, several formats are supported.
 Two key properties of a video format are its frame size and color format.
-Supported frame sizes include 640x360 ("360p"), 1280x720 ("720p"), and 1920x1080 ("1080p").
-Supported color formats include NV12 (12 bits per pixel) and RGB24 (24 bits per pixel).
+Supported frame sizes include 640x360 that is 360 pixels, 1280x720 that is 720 pixels, and 1920x1080 that is 1080 pixels.
+Supported color formats include NV12 that is 12 bits per pixel and RGB24 that is 24 bits per pixel.

-A "720p" video frame contains 921,600 pixels (1280 times 720).
-In the RGB24 color format, each pixel is represented as 3 bytes (24-bits) comprised of one byte each of red, green, and blue color components.
-Therefore, a single 720p RGB24 video frame requires 2,764,800 bytes of data (921,600 pixels times 3 bytes/pixel).
-At a frame rate of 30fps, sending 720p RGB24 video frames means processing approximately 80 MB/s of content (which is substantially compressed by the H.264 video codec before network transmission).
+A 720p video frame contains 921,600 pixels that is 1280 times 720.
+In the RGB24 color format, each pixel is represented as 3 bytes that is 24-bits comprised of one byte each of red, green, and blue color components.
+Therefore, a single 720p RGB24 video frame requires 2,764,800 bytes of data that is 921,600 pixels times 3 bytes per pixel.
+At a frame rate of 30 fps, sending 720p RGB24 video frames means processing approximately 80 megabytes per second of content, which is substantially compressed by the H.264 video codec before network transmission.

 Active and dominant speakers